terencetaothucb/Electrochemical-reversibility-revealed-by-bipolar-perturbations-for-lithium-ion-battery-diagnostics/README.md

 The project is organized into two main technical parts:

-1. Data processing-The raw Excel workbooks are processed step by step into modeling-ready feature files.
+1. Data processing, which is the raw Excel workbooks are processed step by step into modeling-ready data files.
-2. Model building-The processed features are used for benchmarking and comparative experiments.
+2. Model building, which is the processed data are used for model training, testing and benchmarking experiments.

-The current processing route is:
+The current data processing route is:

 `Data/Raw_Data -> Data/Data_Process_Output/Step1_Workstep -> Data/Data_Process_Output/Step2_CellLevel -> Data/Data_Process_Output/Step3_ByPulse -> Data/Data_Process_Output/Step4_SelectedFeatures -> Data/Model_Output`